latest nhpb_banner 1__compressed2

 If you qualify, subsidies can be issued to pay for certified child or day care centers or cover the entire cost, so it will be free.
 Parents can also decide to use relatives (such as grandparents) that provide care in their own homes.
 Or you can use a neighbor or adults who comes to your home.
 Dial 1-877-501-2233 or visit local Community Services Office to apply.

-Another option is the Seasonal Child Care assistance program.
-This will distribute subsidies and vouchers to eligible, seasonally employed agricultural families or immigrants who live in certain designated counties in Washington.
+Another option is the Washington Seasonal Child Care assistance program.
+This will distribute subsidies and vouchers to eligible, seasonally employed agricultural families.
+It will also benefit immigrants who live in certain designated counties in Washington.
 The applicant also can’t be receiving TANF benefits.
-The state can help pay for licensed or certified child care centers or home care.
+The state can help pay for licensed or certified child care centers or home care for kids of all ages.

-The state of Washington Seasonal Child Care helps pay (by issuing subsidies) child care to eligible, low income seasonally employed agricultural families.
-It can provide them with safe, licensed child care while parents work on the farm and in otherwise agricultural settings.
+The state of Washington Seasonal Child Care helps migrant arm workers by also providing them with safe, licensed child care while parents work on the farm and in otherwise agricultural settings.
+The providers will be screened and approved, with languages in Spanish if needed too.

 This program is only offered in the counties of Adams, Benton, Chelan, Douglas, Franklin, Grant, Kittitas, Okanagon, Skagit, Walla Walla, Whatcom or Yakima Washington.
 The parent of course needs to be actively employed in agricultural work and meet income limits.
-Call the DSHS Customer Service Call Center at 1.877.501.2233 or stop by a local office to enroll.
+Call the DSHS Customer Service Call Center at 1-877-501-2233 or stop by a local office to enroll.
 Or use the online Washington Connection system.
+Or look here for additional immigrant assistance programs.

 For either program, you should apply for services as soon as you know you will need help.
 Any benefits or financial aid provided by the state will start no sooner than the day you apply.
 Your provider will also need to complete an application, so that takes time too.

-Homeless Child Care is the last component of state aid.
+The Homeless Child Care program in Washington is the last component of the WCCC state aid.
 This Washington program helps families that are homeless or who were evicted pay for child care or get free care.
-This is offered while they work, look for employment, or get the assistance they need to find stable housing in their community.
-This particular resource can offer short-term, completely free care to those that meet qualifications.
+The benefit is is offered while they work, look for employment, or get the assistance they need to find stable housing in their community.
+This particular resource can offer short-term, completely free care for their children to those that meet qualifications.
 This is not just a subsidy and that is a key difference for this component.
 The state will pay your entire expense.

 Financial assistance will be provided so that children can attend licensed providers while adults in the family participate in activities to stabilize the family.
 The homeless program is for those residents that do not have a fixed, regular, and adequate nighttime residence or permanent place to stay.
 It can help those residents that live in a car, shelter, or park.
 Assistance is also provided to people that live in transitional housing or with family or friends.